With the best budget microphones, you can achieve amazing sound quality at an affordable price.

 Killer feature: Small size fits almost anywhere

 The MXL R144 is my choice of ribbon mic that is also great.
-It costs more than $100 but among the ribbon models, its price is much cheaper.
+This budget microphone costs right at $100, and among the ribbon models, its price is much cheaper.
 The bidirectional polar pattern picks up both the instruments being recorded and the room sound.
 The high SPL makes it a good choice for a microphone used to record loud instruments like brass or amplified electric guitars.
 The shock mount helps prevent damage to the product.

 5 Steps to Find an Affordable, Quality Microphone for Your Needs